retrocomputacion/retroterm/README.md

 - 57600bps for Retroterm MSX for parallel port (very alpha state - candidate for deprecation)
 - 38400bps for Retroterm 64 for Swiftlink**
 - 38400bps for Retroterm MSX for parallel port (alpha state - mostly stable)
+- 19200bps for Retroterm Plus/4**
-- 19200bps for Retroterm Plus/4** and Retroterm MSX for RS232**
+- 19200bps for Retroterm MSX for RS232
+- 57600bps for Retroterm BadCat (Zimodem firmware)

-*(**)The full data throughput while using the turbo transfer / streaming can only be achieved with the screen disabled.*
+> *(**)The full data throughput while using the turbo transfer / streaming can only be achieved with the screen disabled.*

+> [!ATTENTION] If experiencing PCM audio stutter with U1541-II, Ultimate 64, or Commodore 64U internal Swiftlink emulation, you need to the value of `Modem Settings->Tweaks->Loop Delay` to `10ms`

 The effective throughput for text is *1500 / 1800bps* depending on *PAL/NTSC* timings respectively.